HileZ360/CryptGuardian/README.md

 # CryptGuardian by HileZ (https://t.me/h1lez)

-CryptGuardian is a user authentication and security management tool built with Python and Tkinter.
+CryptGuardian is a user authentication and access management tool created with Python and the Flet GUI library.

-## Overview
+Overview:

-CryptGuardian provides a graphical user interface (GUI) for user authentication, registration, password management, and login history viewing.
-It ensures secure access to a system by implementing cryptographic methods for password storage and validation.
+CryptGuardian offers a user-friendly interface for administrators to manage access keys and for users to log in, register, and verify access using provided keys.
+It ensures secure access to resources by implementing cryptographic hashing for password storage and validation.

-## Features
+Features:

+- Admin Panel: Allows administrators to add access keys with specified start and end dates.
-- **User Authentication:** Users can log in securely using their username and password.
+- User Authentication: Users can securely log in using their username and password.
-- **User Registration:** New users can register with a unique username and password.
+- User Registration: New users can register with a unique username and password.
-- **Password Management:** Users can change their passwords, ensuring strong password complexity.
-- **Login History:** CryptGuardian keeps track of user login history, including timestamps, IP addresses, and hardware identifiers.
-- **Memory Usage Monitoring:** The program monitors memory usage to ensure efficient resource management.
+- Access Key Verification: Users can enter keys to check for access validity.
+- GitHub Integration: Provides a button to navigate users to the GitHub repository for CryptGuardian.

-## How it Works
+How it Works:

-1. **User Authentication:**
+1. Admin Panel:
+   - Administrators access the admin panel to add new access keys.
+   - They input the key, start date, end date, and access information.
+   - The program validates the input and adds the key to the list of keys stored in a JSON file.

+2. User Authentication and Registration:
    - Users enter their username and password in the provided fields.
-   - CryptGuardian verifies the entered credentials against stored user data in a JSON file.
+   - CryptGuardian verifies the credentials against stored user data, utilizing hashed passwords for security.
-   - If the credentials are correct, the user is granted access to the system.
+   - If the credentials are correct, users are granted access; otherwise, appropriate error messages are displayed.
-   - Otherwise, an error message is displayed.

-2. **User Registration:**
-   - New users click the "Register" button and provide a unique username and password.
+   - New users register by providing a unique username and a password meeting length requirements.
-   - CryptGuardian checks the username availability and password complexity.
-   - If the username is available and the password meets complexity requirements, the user is registered, and the credentials are stored securely in a JSON file.
-   - Otherwise, appropriate error messages are displayed.

-3. **Password Management:**
-   - Users click the "Change Password" button and enter their current and new passwords.
-   - CryptGuardian validates the current password, checks the complexity of the new password, and updates the password if all requirements are met.
-   - The updated credentials are securely stored in the JSON file.
+   - Passwords are hashed before storage, ensuring security.

+3. Access Key Verification:
+   - After logging in, users can input access keys to check for validity.
+   - The program compares the entered key against stored keys and displays access status and information accordingly.

-4. **Login History:**
+4. GitHub Integration:
-   - Users can view their login history by clicking the "View Login History" button.
+   - Users can navigate to the GitHub repository for CryptGuardian using a provided button.
-   - CryptGuardian retrieves the login history data from a JSON file and displays it in a formatted message box.

-5. **Memory Usage Monitoring:**
-   - CryptGuardian continuously monitors memory usage using the WMI (Windows Management Instrumentation) library.
-   - It calculates the total memory and free memory available on the system.
-   - The program then displays the used memory in megabytes (MB) in the welcome window.

-## Requirements
+   - This integration allows users to access additional resources, contribute to the project, or provide feedback.

+Requirements:

 - Python 3.x
-- Tkinter (standard Python interface to the Tk GUI toolkit)
-- Pillow (PIL Fork, Python Imaging Library)
-- WMI (Windows Management Instrumentation)

-## Usage
+- Flet (Python library for creating GUI applications)
+- hashlib (Python library for cryptographic hashing)
+- datetime (Python library for working with dates and times)
+- json (Python library for JSON manipulation)

+Usage:

-1. Clone the repository: `git clone https://github.com/HileZ360/CryptGuardian.git`
+1. Clone the repository: git clone https://github.com/HileZ360/CryptGuardian.git
-2. Navigate to the project directory: `cd CryptGuardian`
+2. Navigate to the project directory: cd CryptGuardian
-3. Run the application: `python main.py`
+3. Run the application: python main.py